 Along with the crocodile cautions, the beach at Cape Leveque ought to come with a warning because reality will hurt just a little more when thinking back to this divine tip of the Dampier Peninsular.
 Extend your stay at a variety of camping and accommodation options at the Aboriginal-owned wilderness camp.
 Splash out on a deluxe safari tent with uninterrupted Indian Ocean views at Kooljaman at Cape Leveque, and order the Bush Butler service so you never have to leave your tent.
 Soften the blow of having to retch yourself off the beach at the alfresco Raugi’s Café which uses ingredients foraged locally like Kakadu plum and indigenous herbs.

 Nearby is Australia’s oldest operating pearl farm Cygnet Bay Pearls.
 What began as a small family business in unchartered territory, Dean Brown arrived in 1946 with a dream and was the first non-Japanese to learn how to culture pearls.
 He’s equally famous for cultivating the world’s largest perfectly round South Sea pearl.
 His humble bark hut still stands, and 70 years later Cygnet Bay Pearls is a third-generation global company.

-The flight back to Broome offers the kinds of views to cause a deluge of jealous invoking instagram posts.
-Whale watching is still technically on my bucket list, however I was blessed to witness a breaching whale just after take-off.
+The flight back to Broome offers the kinds of views to cause a deluge of envy-invoking instagram posts.
+Whale watching is still technically on my bucket list, however, I was blessed to witness a breaching whale just after take-off.
 Shame the photo was blurry in my excitement.

-Carmen Jenner was a guest of Australia’s Northwest Tourism, Shinju Matsuri, Oaks Broome, Virgin Airlines, King Leopald Air, Shinju Matsuri Pedicab Co Broome WA, Instyle Adventures and Cygnet Bay Pearls
+Carmen Jenner was a guest of Australia’s Northwest Tourism, Shinju Matsuri, Oaks Broome, Virgin Airlines, Air Kimberley, Shinju Matsuri Pedicab Co Broome WA, Instyle Adventures and Cygnet Bay Pearls